DefenderOfBasic/open-memetics-institute/memes-for-human-flourishing/destigmatize-being-dumb.md

 - TODO: that Richard Feynman story about the painter he meets who insists that he can do something physically impossible.
 Feynman asks instead of dismissing it.
 He maintain's a beginner's mind, and that allows him to learn much faster.
 - TODO: Richard Feynman story about being the only one on a committee reviewing math textbooks to have dumb questions (and then realizing he's the only one who read the books)

+## Media

+- [The Bear (TV Series)](https://en.wikipedia.org/wiki/The_Bear_(TV_series)) depicts character arcs of people being much happier & growing once they find their place.
+You are stuck if you are overwhelmed, or underchallenged.
+You are growing & improving when you look honestly at your ability.
+It's better for all.